sac-workshop/sac-2023/summer-school.md

 ## Schedule

-All talks will take place on the University of New Brunswick, Fredericton main campus in the Head Hall Auditorium. <!-- You can find more detailed information on the [Schedule](schedule.html) page.-->
+All talks will take place on the University of New Brunswick, Fredericton main campus in the Computer Science Information Technology Centre (ITC) building, Room ITC 317.
+You can find more detailed information on the [Schedule](schedule.html) page.
 For directions and travel arrangements, see [Travel and Accommodations](travel.html).

 <!-- <td>Lunch (included, DC 1301)</td>